 PROGRAM STATUS 2.1.1 Maintain rental opportunities by restricting Ongoing conversions of rental units to condominiums in a development A vacancy rate survey is completed upon receiving an application for the containing 15 or more units unless the vacancy rate in Newport Beach for rental conversion of 15 or more rental units to condominiums.
-No projects of 15 or more units were submitted in 2019. housing is an average of 5 percent or more dring were submitted in 2013. higher for four (4) consecutive quarters, and unless the property owner complies with condominium conversion regulations contained in Chapter 19.64 of the Newport 2.1.2 Beach Municipal Code.
-Onweiner 2.1.2 Take all feasible actions, through use of development agreements, expedited Ongoing development review, and expedited Pending applications that include affordable housing will be expedited. processing of grading, building and other remaining approaches that more are allocated freathing this be expected. development permits, to ensure expedient construction and occupancy for projects approved with lower- and moderate- 2.4.2 income housing requirements.
-Onevalina 2.1.3 Participate with the County of Orange in the issuance of tax-exempt mortgage Ongoing revenue bonds to facilitate and assist in The issuance of tax-exempt mortgage revenue bonds is project driven, and financing, development and construction the developer typically applies for the bonds.
-No applications were received. of housing affordable to low and The state of the s moderate-income households.
-2.1.4 Conduct an annual compliance-monitoring Ongoing program for units required to be occupied Appropriate a semiliar as respitations has been conducted for 2010 and the conservation by very low-, low-, and moderate-income households.
-Annual compliance monitoring has been conducted for 2019 and the report for the City's income- and rent-restricted units by LDM Associates Households. (consultant) found all units in compliance. (consultant) round all units in compliance.
+No projects of 15 or more units were submitted in 2019. housing is an average of 5 percent or more dring were submitted in 2019. higher for four (4) consecutive quarters, and unless the property owner complies with condominium conversion regulations contained in Chapter 19.64 of the Newport Beach Municipal Code.
+2.1.2 Take all feasible actions, through use of Ongoing development agreements, expedited development review, and expedited Pending applications that include affordable housing will be expedited. processing of grading, building and other rending applications that include altordable flousing will be expedited. development permits, to ensure expedient construction and occupancy for projects approved with lower- and moderate- income housing requirements.
+2.1.3 Participate with the County of Orange in Ongoing the issuance of tax-exempt mortgage The increase of the exempt months are revenue hands in project driven, and revenue bonds to facilitate and assist in financing, development and construction The issuance of tax-exempt mortgage revenue bonds is project driven, and the developer typically applies for the bonds.
+No applications were received. of housing affordable to low and the developer typically applies for the bolids.
+No applications were received. moderate-income households.
+2.1.4 Conduct an annual compliance-monitoring Ongoing program for units required to be occupied by very low-, low-, and moderate-income Annual compliance monitoring has been conducted for 2019 and the report households. for the City's income- and rent-restricted units by LDM Associates (consultant) found all units in compliance.